mohamedeid321/SmartHome-FreeRTOS-ATmega2560/README.md

 Pin assignments live in `CONFIG/SystemConfig.h`.
 To re-wire the board, edit only that file.

-> Timer allocation: FreeRTOS uses Timer1 for the system tick, the ICU driver uses Timer5, and the fan PWM uses Timer0 — chosen so nothing conflicts.
+> Timer allocation: the FreeRTOS system tick is driven by the **Watchdog Timer** (via the miniAVRfreeRTOS port), which frees the general-purpose timers.
+The fan PWM uses Timer0 and the ICU driver uses Timer5 — chosen so nothing conflicts.

 ---